 One way to determine if this is the cause is to think about their behavior.
 Has a typically well-behaved cat begun to claw things up or have accidents?
 These can be clear signs that something is making your cat uncomfortable, on top of creating dandruff.

 Over time, the elasticity in your cat's skin can wear down.
-This can also cause their skin to become more dry than it used to be, and result in dandruff as well.
+This can also cause their skin to become drier than it used to be, and result in dandruff as well.
 If you have an older cat, it's important to consider a little extra care to ensure their comfort.

 When a cat has gained too much weight, it can make it difficult for them to clean themselves completely.
 This can result in problems with their skin.
 Furthermore, cats with too much extra weight sustain health problems as they age, which can include diabetes and diabetes-related dandruff problems.